oreaba/scripts/README.md

 ## Background:
-trying to mount efs volume on aws AMI v1 will work fine, but when you try to mount it to AMI v2, you may get a lot of errors like:
+trying to mount efs volume on aws AMI v1 will work fine, but when you try to mount it to AMI v2, you may get a lot of errors below.

 -'ERROR: Mount command failed!'